donnatchris/webserv-42/README.md

 - `README.md` — Overview of the project and key usage instructions.

+### Classes and Responsibilities

+Webserv is structured around modular, single-responsibility classes that work together to handle HTTP requests efficiently:

+- **`Server`**
+  The entry point of the server.
+It opens the listening sockets, manages connections, and drives the main event loop using a multiplexing mechanism (`poll`, `epoll`, etc.).
+It interacts with each client through the `ProcessRequest::process()` method.

+- **`PollManager`**
+  A wrapper around the OS-level multiplexing API (`poll`, `kqueue`, etc.).
+It abstracts file descriptor registration, event readiness (POLLIN/POLLOUT), and event dispatching, ensuring efficient non-blocking I/O.

+- **`Connection`**
+  Represents a client connection.
+It stores the client socket, tracks its read/write state, and delegates data handling to a `ProcessRequest` instance.

+- **`ProcessRequest`**
+  Central to request handling.
+It exposes a single interface `process()` used by the server both when receiving and sending data.
+It orchestrates parsing, logic dispatching, CGI execution, and response preparation.

+- **`RequestParser`**
+  Transforms raw data into a valid `HttpRequest` object.
+It handles headers, chunked transfer encoding, `Content-Length`, and invalid input gracefully.

+- **`HttpRequest`**
+  Holds a fully parsed HTTP request: method, URI, headers, and optional body.
+Used by `ProcessRequest` to make routing and logic decisions.

+- **`HttpResponse`**
+  Builds the HTTP response line-by-line: status, headers, and body.
+It supports content types, content-length, redirection, and error formatting.

+- **`ResponseBuilder`**
+  (Legacy / helper) Assists in constructing HTTP responses before being replaced or integrated into `ProcessRequest` for final formatting.

+- **`CGIHandler`**
+  Executes CGI scripts (e.g., Python, PHP).
+It sets up environment variables, manages pipes and I/O redirection, and reads the script output to build a valid HTTP response.

+- **`File`**
+  Manages file access on disk.
+Validates permissions, determines MIME types, and handles chunked reads/writes for efficient file serving.

+- **`ConfigParser`**
+  Reads and tokenizes the `.conf` file.
+It extracts blocks (`server`, `location`) and directives (`listen`, `root`, etc.) into an internal structure.

+- **`ConfigValidator`**
+  Checks the parsed config for semantic correctness: valid IPs, ports, duplicates, missing directives, and structural integrity.

+- **`ServerConfig` / `Location`**
+  Represent the hierarchical configuration of the server. `ServerConfig` holds global and per-server settings; `Location` defines path-specific overrides and behaviors.

+- **`HttpErrorException`**
+  A custom exception used to signal HTTP-level errors during request processing (e.g., 404 Not Found, 405 Method Not Allowed), enabling clean error handling and response generation.

 ## DOCUMENTATION

 Unlike most of my projects, you’ll find **French-language documentation and technical notes** inside the `documentation_fr/` directory.